Slovenia - Croatia - Bosnia and Herzegovina - Serbia - Montenegro - Macedonia

 Day 11 Belgrade – Novi Sad, Serbia (B) (190 km)

 From Belgrade we drive for a day trip to the largest city in the Serbian region of Vojvodina - Novi Sad (95 km).
 We will start the tour from the famous Petrovaradin Fortress, with magnificent view to the city and the Danube River.
 The local guide will tell us about the rich history of the fortress covering the Roman, Greek and Byzantine period, we will see the Greek school and the Orthodox cathedral.
-Guided by a local guide, we will than go in the central area of the city which includes free time for lunch and more of exploration.
+Guided by a local guide, we will then go in the central area of the city which includes free time for lunch and more exploration.
 Back to Belgrade (95 km) and free evening.

 Day 12 Belgrade – Skopje, Macedonia (B) (435 km)

 We leave Serbia and head to Macedonia and its capital Skopje (435 km).
 After the accommodation in a hotel, our trip leader will take you for an orientation walk.
 We will not have other activities today and the rest of the day will be on your own.

 Day 13 Skopje city tour (B, L, D) (40 km)